jonaselan/zssn/README.md

 # zssn
-System for help non-infected peoples to share resources
+System for help non-infected people to share resources